Multi-dimensional arrays#

 numpy.dtype

 objects, then the previously dtype object of the previously registered type is returned.
 If the c_names are not yet known, the type is registered.
 If one of the c_names is known but registered to a different type, an error is raised.
-In this latter case, the type may end up partially registered and any further behavior is undefined.New in version 2012.2.
+In this latter case, the type may end up partially registered and any further behavior is undefined.Added in version 2012.2.

-- pyopencl.tools.register_dtype(dtype, name)[source]#
+- pyopencl.tools.register_dtype(dtype, name)[source]¶

 Changed in version 2013.1: This function has been deprecated.
 It is recommended that you develop against the new interface,